mailing out UK now /Europe from 22nd sept 2021

-It's as messy as the subject, though i've made something that has pushed my writing to the fore to be more precise and use the picture book to make clearer political/social responses.
+It's as messy as the subject, though i've made something that has pushed my writing to the fore to be more precise, to use the picture book to make clearer political/social responses.

 This has challenged me creatively enormously, both in the scope of the pictures and in the necessity of doing the design, edit, writing and artworks myself. i never want to sit on my arse for as long again..